varnishcache/varnish-cache/doc/sphinx/phk/503aroundtheworld.rst

-When Varnish gets to the bottom of the `builtin.vcl` and errors out, we dont know where that Varnish instance runs, who it runs for, what information it servers, who it serves that information to and most crucially, what information can safely be shared with the clients.
+When Varnish gets to the bottom of the `builtin.vcl` and errors out, we dont know where that Varnish instance runs, who it runs for, what information it serves, who it serves that information to and most crucially, what information can safely be shared with the clients.